 Across the globe governments and government agencies are implementing digital transformation projects and initiatives for a myriad of reasons, of which the satisfaction and experience of a changing citizen is one and cost savings another.

 These transformations happen on all levels: national, regional, local, supra-national.
-They also happen beyond governments as such, among others in public sector services such as public transport and national healthcare, across various government agency areas and in regulated and semi-regulated or state-sponsored services, which differ per country.
+They also happen in public sector services such as public transport/mobility and healthcare, across various government agency areas and in regulated and semi-regulated or state-sponsored services, which differ per country.

 Local and international drivers of digital transformation in government